smoody0208/AnimalShelterAPI.Solution/README.md

 $ cd AnimalShelter.Solution
 $ code .
 ```
-3) Once the project is open you enter the following into the terminal
+3) Once the project is open you can enter the following into the terminal
 ```sh
 $ dotnet restore
 $ dotnet build